theNewDynamic/aba-icc/_how-the-court-works/preliminary-examination/index.md

 Whether alleged atrocities are referred to the Prosecutor or she uses her *proprio motu* powers, the case always begins with what is called a “preliminary examination”.
 Each preliminary examinations has four phases of analysis: initial, jurisdictional, admissibility, and interest of justice. &nbsp;

-The Office of the Prosecutor (OTP) may move to a formal investigation called a “situation” if these four phases of analysis are satisfied.
+The ICC Office of the Prosecutor (OTP) may move to a formal investigation called a “situation” if these four phases of analysis are satisfied.